jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - can only use standard 128-character ASCII set (single-byte UTF-8 codes) [18]
     - if not part of the standard set, might be misinterpreted (e.g., `%`, ` `, `'`, `"`, `#`, `<`, `>`, `[`, `]`, `~`, etc.), or reserved (e.g., `&`, `/`, `?`, `:`, `@`) then it must be encoded

+- **Web server** : typically a server that responds to requests for static assets: files, images, css, javascript, etc. - requests that don't require any data processing [24] (see also Application Server)

 - **WLAN** (Wireless LAN) : where devices are connected wirelessly to a central device (wireess hub or switch) [4]